About the Pre-Doctoral Fellowship

 1. Cover sheet naming the applicant, current research interests, and title and brief summary of the proposed research project.
 Click here for a copy of the cover sheet.

-- If the applicant has received WL funding in the past, information on the prior award and its impact is required (half a page double spaced Times Roman 12pt).
+3. Results of prior Wiener Laboratory Research.
+If the applicant has received Wiener Laboratory funding in the past, information on the prior award and its impact is required (no more than a page, double spaced, Times New Roman 12pt).
 Specify the following: name of the award; date of the submission of the final report; amount and period of support; the title of the project; summary of the results of the completed work, including any contribution to the development of archaeological science; publications resulting from the WL award and whether the affiliation was stated in the authorship; brief description of available samples, reference collections and other related research products that have been produced and not described elsewhere.

 9. Expected contributions to and impact on the Wiener Laboratory and the ASCSA community.
 Description of the candidate’s proposed contributions to the Wiener Laboratory and the academic program (1-2 pages, double spaced Times Roman, 12 pt).
 Candidates who can enrich the teaching mission of the School, by contributing to seminars, colloquia, field trips or in other ways, are particularly welcome.
 The statement should also indicate any broader impacts of the proposed activity to ASCSA by explaining how the project will integrate research and education at ASCSA.Apply Now

 Criterion 1: What is the intellectual merit of the proposed activity?

 - How important is the proposed activity towards advancing knowledge and understanding within its field?